SOTETO/heureka/templates/readme.md

 ## Best practice for development of new MS
 1. Setup the required git repositories for your new MS.
-2. Add the repositories to the `git-setup.cfg`.
+2. Add the repositories to the `default.conf`.
 3. Change the database configurations for MS-DROPS (`DROPS_DB_*`) and other existing microservices in `.docker-conf/.env`.
 4. Add an nginx upstream for your local new MS in `.docker-conf/nginx/pool2.upstream` (see new or arise and drops as an example).
-5. Add new locations to the nginx `.docker-conf/mode_dev/nginx/location.pool` file (using the new upstreams).
+5. Add new locations to the nginx `.docker-conf/nginx/location.pool` file (using the new upstreams).

-If you want to add more docker container to your setup, change the created docker-compose file (`ms_<name>.yml`) or add more compose files in `docker-setup.cfg`.
+If you want to add more docker container to your setup, change the created docker-compose file (`ms_<name>.yml`) or add more compose files in `default.conf`.
 See [Docker Compose Docs](https://docs.docker.com/compose/) for more information.

 In the case you want to merge or add your own docker compose file, please also consider [the hints in the general Heureka-CLI documentation](https://github.com/SOTETO/heureka#docker-compose-configuration).
 Furthermore, you should also keep in mind that relative pathes in docker compose files have their origin in the path that is used to *run* docker compose (the Heureka base directory).
 Thus, all relative pathes should be relative to the Heureka base directory.